wp-plugins/wp-issues-crm/readme.txt

 * Allows you to automatically backout some types of uploads == Advanced Search ==
 * Includes user friendly search screens for constituents and issues retrieval and update
-* Includes powerful general search facility for selecting group with complex definitions == WP Issues CRM Manage Storage Facility ==
+* Includes powerful general search facility for selecting and downloading groups with complex definitions == WP Issues CRM Manage Storage Facility ==
 WP Issue CRM now includes a facility to show storage usage and to selectively purge interim files and dated external data.
 So, for example, suppose you initially uploaded your database from a voter list.
 Over time, you added information about contacts with voters.
 You could then easily purge all voters with